 Always seeks a GP’s advice before sending a child back to school.
 Please remember that other children can be vulnerable to infection.

-The school is fortunate to have a nurse in attendance to undertake Health Interviews and provide advice on health matters for pupils.
+The school is fortunate to have a link with a nurse in attendance to undertake Health Interviews and provide advice on health matters for pupils.
 The school doctor will play a vital role in monitoring a child’s health and well-being.

 Although our medical staff provide help and advice as appropriate, all pupils must be registered with a doctor in general practice who should be consulted about health matters as they arise.
 Parents should provide us with the name and telephone number of their child’s doctor and an up-to-date emergency contact for themselves in case it becomes necessary for a child to be sent home during school hours because of illness.